 $1.2 MILLION GRANT FOR CUTTING EDGE CARAVAN INDUSTRY TRAINING

-Victoria’s Caravan Industry will soon have access to new cutting edge training thanks to a new project funded under the Andrews Labor Government’s Workplace Training Innovation Fund.
+Victoria’s Caravan Industry will soon have access to new cutting edge training thanks to a new project funded under the Andrews Government’s Workplace Training Innovation Fund.

 At Victoria’s first ever Caravan Industry Trade Exhibition, Member for Thomastown, Bronwyn Halfpenny MP announced the $1.2 million project which will deliver the Certificate III in Recreational Vehicle Manufacture in for the first time at scale, on-site and with collaboration between industry and the training provider.